-So if you can’t break the power of an addiction to alcohol or pornography one step to get free (in addition to obvious measures like 12 Step Recover and psychotherapy) might be to fast from food.
+So if you can’t break the power of an addiction to alcohol or pornography one step to get free (in addition to obvious measures like 12 Step Recovery and psychotherapy) might be to fast from food.
 With practice you can experience the reality that fasting is feasting: even though you’re not eating you’re sustained in the joy and peace of God by meditating on Scripture and praying.
 If you can get past headaches and grumpiness when fasting and learn to be sweet and strong without getting the food you need then you can apply this to resisting your compulsive behavior.

 The other way discipline works is because we’re developing new and healthy habits.
 You can’t be good at golf without developing a number of specific habits in your body — there are seemingly a hundred aspects to a good golf swing!
 We can’t even drive our cars safely without habits.
 Without thinking about it we notice conditions on the road and break when needed.